 When getting set up in Learn, one of the ways to make creating the content easier is by creating a template lesson or course and cloning it to ensure they are all consistent in their layout and styling.

-This can also come in handing when moving over form another platform (like Podia), I’ll explain further momentarily.
+This can also come in handy when moving over from another platform (like Podia), I’ll explain further momentarily.

 What is included in Learn+

 Upgrading to Learn+ gets you additional features like the ability to create bundles of your products, or add team members to help you manage your courses.
 Other advanced features include: